Ilya114/Box64Droid/README.md

 - "Control" menu in Wine (in Wine Proton 8.0-2 working fine) shows nothing.
 You can just open `control` using "Run" (Win + R).
 - Winetricks runs a long of time when Proton installed (non-root version).
 - Wine GE 8.14 and Wine 8.14 have broken DXVK with drivers for Adreno 7xx/610.
 Install any Wine version before 8.14.

-News about the project publising in the [Telegram](https://t.me/box64droidch) channel.

 ## Instructions on how to mount SD-card external HDD/SSD (chroot version only)